ryan-hill/course-in-a-box/modules/vector data/_posts/2004-01-01-simple-features.md

 plains_states <- states[wsa_plains,op = st_intersects]
 ```

-And we can do another attribute subset and then apply a spatial subset yet another way - verify this works for you by plotting results together
+And we can do another attribute subset and then apply a spatial subset yet another way - verify this works for you by plotting results together.

 ```r
 iowa = states[states$state_abbr=='IA',]